Alphurion/GamenewGame/README.md

 # GamenewGame

 This is a game made by @Alphurion && @LunarGalaxyX as a collaboration.
+A story based game with both high technology and medieval themes.